GopiRajuMatta/BeSplat/README.md

 </p>

 <div>
-Given a single blurry image and its corresponding event stream, BeNeRF recovers the underlying 3D scene representation and the camera motion trajectory jointly.
-In particular, we represent the 3D scene with neural radiance fields and the camera motion trajectory with a cubic B-Spline in SE(3) space.
-Both the blurry image and accumulated events within a time interval can thus be synthesized from the 3D scene representation providing the camera poses.
-The camera trajectory, NeRF, are then optimized by minimizing the difference between the synthesized data and the real measurements.
+Given a single motion-blurred image and its corresponding event stream, BeSplat recovers the underlying 3D scene representation (Gaussian splats) and the camera motion trajectory jointly.
+Specifically, we represent the 3D scene using Gaussian Splatting and model the camera motion trajectory with a Bézier curve in SE(3) space.
+Both the blurry image and the accumulated events over a time interval can be synthesized from the 3D scene representation using the estimated camera poses.
+The scene representation and camera trajectory are optimized by minimizing the discrepancy between the synthesized data and the real-world measurements.
 </div>

 ## 🔥 QuickStart
 ### 1. Installation